Seppli11/ZHAW-Summary/summaries/22HS/WBE/JavaScript.md

 Strings in JavaScripts are a sequence of 16-bit Unicode characters.
 In `"..."` and `'...'` strings, the backslash (`\`) is as an escape sequence.
 In template strings (`` `...` ``) strings a `\` is rendered.
 Additionally, string interpolation can be done with `` `...${var}...` ``.

+## BigInt

+With `BigInt(3)` or `3n`, a big integer is created.
+Big ints cannot be added, subtracted, multiplied or diveded by types other than other big ints.
+One exception is concating with strings, which still works.

 ## Objects

 `delete obj.name`  deletes the `name` property of the object `obj`.

 With `"name" in obj` the program can check if the property `name` is in the object `obj`. `in` checks the object itself, as well as the prototype chain.

+With `delete obj.key` can the `key` property be deleted.

 Methods of interest: